drysdam/openscoord/README.md

 TODO
 ----------------

- - dim ends type (arrow vs cross, for instance)
  - plane or line datums
  - intelligent dimension placement
- - tolerances, including handling of fractions
  - openscad -> image plane coordinate transform
  - info block
  - internal features how??
    - (use a drawing with a difference() that does the cutaway, revealing the feature)
  - angular dimensions
- - OpenSCAD will only do math to 3 decimal places, which is *just barely* enough to indicate normal dimensions, let alone do any math in, express tolerances or do precision work.
-What can be done about this?